Parametric Instabilities of Correlated Quantum Matter: Case studies

+The matrices $\hat{h}_{x/y}\left({\bf k}\right)$ have internal structure in the $\sigma$-$\tau$ Hilbert space, and their exact form is detailed in Appendix~\ref{app:flatbandzetamodel}.
+Notably, $\left[\hat{h}_x\left({\bf k}\right)\right]^2+\left[\hat{h}_y\left({\bf k}\right)\right]^2=1$ for all $\bf k$, resulting in a spectrum of completely flat bands.
 The model is related to a tunable quantum metric model introduced in Refs.~\cite{tunablemetricHofmann2022,tunableMetricPRL_PhysRevLett.130.226001}.
-However, presently the momentum-dependent functions $\alpha_{\bf k}$ and $\beta_{\bf k}$, which determine the quantum geometric properties of the resultant flat bands, are related to each other by a 45-degree rotation, i.e.,

-The parameter $\zeta$ characterizes a quantum geometry related length scale (in units of the unit cell), referred to henceforth as the quantum metric length~\cite{quantummetriclength_ma2025universalboundarymodeslocalizationquantum}.
+The model is characterized by a parameter $\zeta$, corresponding to a quantum geometric length scale (in units of the unit cell) associated with the real-space spread of Wannier functions in the flat bands, referred to henceforth as the quantum metric length~\cite{quantummetriclength_ma2025universalboundarymodeslocalizationquantum}.

 The Hamiltonian Eq.~\eqref{eq:pseudotbgsingleparticle} has a total of eight \textit{identically flat} bands: for $\Delta_\sigma=0$ (which we assume henceforth unless mentioned otherwise) one finds four valence bands sitting at energy $-t$, and four conduction bands at $+t$.
 Our interest will lie in one set of these isolated bands, e.g., the valence bands.
-Within such set, reminiscent of the decomposition of flat bands in twisted graphene, one may define a good quantum number which further classifies the bands, ${\cal C}=\sigma_z\tau_z$.
-(In TBG, this would correspond to the actual Chern number associated with each of these bands, yet in our model the Berry curvature vanishes everywhere -- the model is topologically trivial, yet its quantum geometry is highly non-trivial for finite values of $\zeta$.)
+Within such set, reminiscent of the decomposition of flat bands in twisted graphene, one may define a good quantum number which further classifies the bands, $\sigma_z\tau_z$~ \footnote{In TBG, this matrix would correspond to the actual Chern number associated with each of these bands, yet in our model the Berry curvature vanishes everywhere -- the model is topologically trivial, yet its quantum geometry is highly non-trivial for finite values of $\zeta$.}.

 We examine interactions between the flat band electrons, projecting to the lowest lying four bands.
-The simplest density-density interaction term (that will dominate the interacting physics) $H_{\rm C}$, has the same form as in Eq.~\eqref{eq:HChz_QH}, except its density form factors are now given by
+The simplest density-density interaction term (that will dominate the interacting physics) $H_{\rm C}$, has the same form as in Eq.~\eqref{eq:HChz_QH}, except for modified density form factors,